klaytn/kips/KIPs/kip-81.md

 - Whenever its KLAY balance changes, V2 notifies the StakingTracker.
 - V2 stores a voter account address, and notifies the StakingTracker whenever it changes.
 The voter account can be changed by its admins.

-To support the new features, following functions are added.
+To support the new features, the following functions are added.
 The function `setStakingTracker` is only callable before contract [initialization](https://github.com/klaytn/klaytn/blob/v1.9.1/contracts/cnstaking/CnStakingContract.sol#L237).
 Functions `updateStakingTracker` and `updateVoterAddress` are invoked upon approval of CnStaking admins using the existing [CnStaking multisig facility](https://github.com/klaytn/klaytn/blob/v1.9.1/contracts/cnstaking/CnStakingContract.sol#L597).

 ```solidity
 abstract contract CnStakingV2 {